 So How Do I Get To Kraków?

 Kraków is served by two airports but John Paul II International Airport is the most convenient.
-We have a full guide for what to expect in our Kraków Airport Guide.
+We have a full guide for what to expect in our Kraków Airport Guide and you can find out about Kraków flights on our dedicated page.

-You can check available flights, timings and prices for your chosen dates with one search.
+You can also check available flights, timings and prices for your chosen dates with one search.

 The airport is a pleasure to navigate and offers many ways to reach the city centre, usually in less than an hour.
 Getting From Kraków Airport To Kraków City Centre is our comprehensive guide to these different modes of transport.